 A recount of the game will be permitted (usually after a very close game), but there will be no one but the players themselves who do the recounting.
+Should one player not want to recount while the other one does, the recounting player shall have access to the opponent's Score Sheet to facilitate the recount.
+If both players are recounting, they both may have access to each other's Score Sheets.
 Once a player signs his opponent's Contestant Score Card, s/he is attesting that the score is correct and no other scoring adjustments will be made for that game.
+(See Section VII.F. for exception.)
 If there is a time shortage the Director may call a halt to the recount.